Godlander/objmc/README.md

 place the shaders in the correct location in the resourcepack, and any model generated with this tool should display properly.

-make sure your minecraft version is 1.18+ , lower versions will not work.
+make sure your minecraft version is 1.18.1+ as the shader will not work with lower versions.

 there is some optifine/sodium support for item/entity models.